7 Signs of Self Abandonment (And What To Do About It)

 Discomfort will still show up, and there will be moments when you realize, after the fact, that you’ve abandoned yourself.

-These setbacks don’t mean that you’re doing anything wrong.
+These setbacks don’t mean you’re doing anything wrong.
 It means you’re noticing, often for the first time, patterns that used to run on autopilot.

-With time, practicing presence begins to feel more natural.
-You catch yourself sooner, recover more quickly when you slip into old habits, and start to trust that you can stay with yourself, even when things feel uncertain or uncomfortable.
+You catch yourself sooner, recover more quickly when you slip into old habits, and you start to trust that you can stay with yourself, even when things feel uncertain or uncomfortable.

 Being present isn’t about never leaving yourself.
 It’s about knowing how to return.